matheoDelbecque/Terminale_NSI/location.md

 8. SELECT L.* FROM Locations AS L WHERE L.vehicule = 'AB-224-BA' ORDER BY date ASC;
 9. SELECT L.*,A.nom,A.ville FROM Locations AS L JOIN Agences AS A ON A.id = L.depart WHERE L.vehicule = 'AB-224-BA' ORDER BY date ASC;
 10. SELECT DISTINCT A.nom,A.ville FROM Locations AS L JOIN Agences AS A ON A.id = L.depart WHERE L.vehicule = 'AB-224-BA';
-11. - SELECT L.date,L.depart,A.nom AS nom_depart,A.ville AS ville_depart FROM Locations AS L JOIN Agences AS A ON A.id = L.depart WHERE L.vehicule = 'AB-224-BA' ORDER BY date ASC;
-    - SELECT L.date,L.retour,A.nom AS nom_retour,A.ville AS ville_retour FROM Locations AS L JOIN Agences AS A ON A.id = L.retour WHERE L.vehicule = 'AB-224-BA' ORDER BY date ASC;   (????????????)
+11. SELECT L.date,depart.nom,depart.ville,retour.nom,retour.ville FROM Locations AS L JOIN Agences AS depart ON L.depart = depart.id JOIN Agences AS retour ON L.retour = retour.id WHERE L.vehicule = 'AB-224-BA' ORDER BY L.date;

 Gestion du réseau